cxhandley/cxhandley/README.md

 ## 😊 About Me

 Hi!
-I'm Craig Handley, an Engineering Leader with a passion for building quickly to reduce the time-to-value for clients.
-My experiences span consulting (for my sins), building energy efficiency (including DDC controls) and a range of start-ups (Django/React).
+I'm Craig Handley, an Analytics Engineer / Product Engineer  with a passion for building quickly to increase the time-to-value for clients.
+My experiences span a range of start-ups (Django/React), enterprise, consulting, and building energy efficiency (including DDC controls).
 I enjoy working with clients, with a forward-deployed engineering mindset, while also spending time to engineer efficient and robust architectures.

-Currently, I work at [AptoNow](https://aptonow.com), where I lead engineering to support higher education institutions to improve their academic operations using data.
+Currently, I work at Victoria University, where I'm supporting a Timetable strategic uplift project to improve their academic operations using data.

 Outside of work, I'm interested in sports, gardening and travelling.
 I like experimenting with predictive algorithms applied to sports in my free time.